-- (iv) However, in the interest of maintaining the quality and standards of examination, a minimum number of 25 (twenty-five) candidates should opt for a specific language medium for answering the question papers in that language medium.
-In case there are less than 25 (twentyfive) candidates opting for any approved language medium (other than English or Hindi), then those candidates will be required to write their examination either in Hindi or in English only. - (v) Candidates exercising the option to answer Papers in any one of the languages mentioned above may, if they so desire, give English version within brackets of only the description of the technical terms, if any, in addition to the version in the language opted by them.
-Candidates should, however, note that if they misuse the above rule, a deduction will be made on this account from the total marks otherwise accruing to them and in extreme cases; their script(s) will not be valued for being in an unauthorized medium. - (vi) The question papers (other than the literature of language papers) will be set in Hindi and English only. - (vii) The details of the syllabi are set out in Part B of Section III.
+(iv) Candidates exercising the option to answer Papers in any one of the languages mentioned above may, if they so desire, give English version within brackets of only the description of the technical terms, if any, in addition to the version in the language opted by them.
+Candidates should, however, note that if they misuse the above rule, a deduction will be made on this account from the total marks otherwise accruing to them and in extreme cases; their script(s) will not be valued for being in an unauthorized medium.

+(v) The question papers (other than the literature of language papers) will be set in Hindi and English only.

+(vi) The details of the syllabi are set out in Part B of Section III.

-General Instructions (Preliminary as well as Main Examination):
+"General Instructions (Preliminary as well as Main Examination)" :

-- (i) Candidates must write the papers in their own hand.
+(i) Candidates must write the papers in their own hand.
 In no circumstances, will they be allowed the help of a scribe to write the answers for them.
+However, blind candidates and candidates with Locomotor Disability and Cerebral Palsy where dominant (writing) extremity is affected to the extent of slowing the performance of function (minimum of 40% impairment) will be allowed to write the examination with the help of a scribe in both the Civil Services (Preliminary) as well as in the Civil Services (Main) Examination.

-However, blind candidates will be allowed to write the examination with the help of a scribe.
-Blind candidates will also be allowed an extra time at each paper @ ten minutes per hour. - (ii) An extra time of twenty minutes per hour shall be permitted for the candidates with locomotor disability and cerebral palsy where dominant (writing) extremity is affected to the extent of slowing the performance of function (minimum of 40% impairment) in the Civil Services (Main) Examination only.
-However, no scribe shall be permitted to such candidates. - NOTE 1: The eligibility conditions of a scribe, his/her conduct inside the examination hall and the manner in which and extent to which he/she can help the blind candidate in writing the Civil Services Examination shall be governed by the instructions issued by the UPSC in this regard.
-Violation of all or any of the said instructions shall entail the cancellation of the candidature of the blind candidate in addition to any other action that the UPSC may take against the scribe. - NOTE 2: For purpose of these rules the candidate shall be deemed to be a blind candidate if the percentage of visual
+(ii) Compenstory time of twenty minutes per hour shall be permitted for the Blind candidates and the candidates with locomotor disability and cerebral palsy where dominant (writing) extremity is affected to the extent of slowing the performance of function (minimum of 40% impairment) in both the Civil Services (Preliminary) as well as in the Civil Services (Main) Examination.

+Note (1) : The eligibility conditions of a scribe, his/her conduct inside the examination hall and the manner in which and extent to which he/she can help the blind candidate in writing the Civil Services Examination shall be governed by the instructions issued by the UPSC in this regard.
+Violation of all or any of the said instructions shall entail the cancellation of the candidature of the blind candidate in addition to any other action that the UPSC may take against the scribe.

+Note (2) : For purpose of these rules the candidate shall be deemed to be a blind candidate if the percentage of visual impairment is Fourty Percent (40%) or more.
+The criteria for determining the percentage of visual impairment shall be as follows :
-All with corrections Percentage

-Better eye Worse eye

-Category 0 6/9-6/18 6/24 to 6/36 20%

-Category I 6/18-6/36 6/60 to nil 40%

-Category II 6/60-4/60 or field of vision 10-20° 3/60 to nil 75%

-Category III 3/60-1/60 or field of vision 10 ° F.C. at 1 ft to nil 100%

-Category IV FC. at 1 ft to nil field of vision 100° F.C. at 1 ft to nil field of vision 100 ° 100%

-One eyed person 6/6 F.C. at 1 ft to nil 30%
+All with corrections Better eye Worse eye Percentage 1 2 3 4 Category O 6/9-6/18 6/24 to 6/36 20% Category I 6/18-6/36 6/60 to nil 40% Category II 6/60-4/60 or field of vision 10-20 3/60 to nil 75% Category III 3/60-1/60 or field of vision 10 F.C. at 1 ft to nil 100% Category IV F.C. at 1 ft to nil field of vision $100^{\circ}$ F.C. at 1 ft to nil field of vision 100 100% One eyed person 6/6 F.C. at 1 ft to nil 30%

-NOTE 3 : For availing of the concession admissible to a blind candidate, the candidate concerned shall produce a certificate in the prescribed proforma from a Medical Board constituted by the Central/State Governments alongwith his application for the Main Examination.
+Note (3) : For availing of the concession admissible to a blind candidate, the candidate concerned shall produce a certificate in the prescribed proforma from a Medical Board constituted by the Central/State Governments alongwith their application for the Main Examination.

-NOTE 4: (i) The concession admissible to blind candidates shall not be admissible to those suffering from Myopia.
+Note 4 : The concession admissible to blind candidates shall not be admissible to those suffering from Myopia.